ringcentral/ringcentral-web-phone/README.md

 Caller outbound INVITE and callee inbound INVITE don't have the same Call-Id.
 They are different.
 I am not sure it is a bug or not.

+### AuthorizationId

+Every time you get a new `sipInfo`, you will get a new `authorizationId`.
+So different instances will have different `authorizationId`.

 ### Todo:

 - create some slides to talk about the reasoning for getting rid of SIP.js